viacoin/vialectrum/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Electrum-LTC - Lightweight Viacoin client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Viacoin.

 ::